TritonDataCenter/rfd/rfd/0174/README.md

 until the active machine fails).
 The active and passive machines will only have 2 local disks for their local mirrored "zones" zpool.
 We need to determine if these machines are a new HW configuration or repurposed from one of our existing HW configurations.
+New deployments would use a HW BOM which is optimized for this role.

 It is important to note that the active/passive `mako` storage zpool might not be configured with a slog.
 We need to test if running a mirrored slog over